mmontone/neo4cl/README.md

 ## Short description:
 A very simple library that takes care of sending Cypher queries to a Neo4J server, and decoding the responses into something useful for processing in CL.
+Aims at compliance with Neo4J 3.0 via the HTTP API.

 ### What it does